 The major credit bureaus have compiled credit reports on virtually every American adult.
 Credit reports include information about a person's account and repayment history.
-Information in a credit report impacts how much a person pays for loans and other credit, and sometimes whether a person can get credit at all.
-The information can be used for other purposes too.
-For example, Insurance companies have been known to use information in a person's credit report to determine how much to charge for automobile and homeowner's insurance.
+Information in a credit report impacts how much a person pays for loans and other credit, and sometimes whether a person can get credit.
+Insurance companies often use the information in a person's credit report to determine how much to charge for automobile and homeowner's insurance.
 Some employers and landlords also access credit reports to determine whether to give a person a job or rent an apartment.
 For these reasons, it is important that the information in a person's credit report be accurate.

-Order A Free Credit Report Every Year
+Order Your Free Credit Report from the Right Place